rakibul-wdp/video-website-with-redux-toolkit/README.md

 - setup server installing json server and some data like videos and tags.
 - of course you need to npm i and ignore server/node_modules.
 - So, our server or backend is ready lets start.

 ### React User Interface (6.3)

 #### Design the UI components in React

+### Summary of design UI components in React (6.3)

+- Just decorate component wise html template.
+- In this video I also learn how to divided a HTML template in React component.